0cjs/sedoc/ee/tools/proto-tech.md

 #### Wire Wrapping Technique

+- Avoid touching wires or pins to avoid skin oils. [[wmco]] (Clean pins w/IPA?)
 - Ensure both sides of the wire are at 90° from the cutter edge in the wire wrap tool and pull straight to avoid nicking the wire.
+Use the direction that pulls the blade against the tool, not outward, to avoid breakage.
 - Stripping 20 mm (the length of the removal end of the wire wrap tool) seems to produce about 7 turns.
 This is slightly less than the [inch suggested by Bil Herd][yt IXvEDM-m9CE] as standard, may be slightly less than but gives ample room for two connections to the long side of an 11 mm (overall) header pin.
+(Standard wirewrap two-level protrudes .4" [[wmco]] or 10 mm, equivalant to 15 mm (overall) header pin.)
+- First wrap should be all insulation to avoid strain breakages, per Bil Herd above (or at least 1/2 insulation according to other sources).
+My tool doesn't seem to do this, at least not by default;
+  how to make that happen?
+(The WSU30 doesn't do this, but my WSU-30M should, per [[wmco]].)
+Perhaps push insulation through hole so you can see it in the external wire channel.
 - Use very gentle pressure on the tool when wrapping, and you _must_ let it rise naturally as you wrap.
+Avoid overlap!
+- Removal can be done with just a few turns to loosen the wrap and then pulling up.

+Other notes:
+- For quick hacks, you can wrap the lead of a part (resistor, etc.) directly.
+This will not be reliable, however, unless the component has square posts (e.g., some LEDs) or you later solder those connections.

 Protoboard Info and Techniques